ministryofjustice/form-builder/decisions/0003-files-in-JSON-output.md

 ## Decision

-Option 2 has been chosen as the mechanism for sharing files with other systems.
+Option 3 has been chosen as the mechanism for sharing files with other systems.

 This create a lightweight JSON payload which reduces processing required by both parties.
-Infrastructure and most implementation is mostly dealt with by S3 so there is minimal work required by Form Builder to offer this solution.

 The recipient is only required to accept a small JSON payload and can asynchronously pickup the files at a later point in time.
 To prevent files exposed, signed URLs should be short lived so if they were leaked the information should no longer be accessible.

-As a possible addition later, the client could sent back a different response which would confirm receipt of the files allowing Form Builder to delete the files shortly after.

-If Form Builder needs fine grain access control option 3 could be an option in the future to cater for this.
+As we control these URLs it is possible to also generate one time use URLs.
+After we know the URL has been called, the token can be revoked.

+As the files are encrypted we must sit a proxy in front of S3 to handle this.
+However this will give Form Builder full control of access to files stored.

 ## Consequences

 - Other systems can now easily integrate with form builder to further process user submissions including files uploaded
-- As signed S3 URLs are being generated if this information were to be leaked, they would be able to access user files and lead back to form builder
+- As signed URLs are being generated if this information were to be leaked, they would be able to access user files and lead back to form builder